robot5000-design/ms1-band-website/README.md

 Any issues have been cataloged in the Issues section on Github and closed when a sufficient solution was reached.

-Further testing of links and responsiveness can be found in the [test document](./documentation/test.md).
+__Further testing of links and responsiveness can be found in the [test document](./documentation/test.md).__

 All HTML and CSS files have been passed through the w3c validation service here https://validator.w3.org/

 The only issue of significance raised through the validator was issue #10.
 The 404.html code had an anchor element wrapped in a button.
 The solution was to use the anchor element only, but styled as a button.
+The other issue was a Bad value "#" for attribute "method" for both the Subscribe and Contact form elements.
+This has been left as when the form is fully functioning in future it will have a valid method.
+Right now that is beyond the scope of this project.

 _Chrome Dev Tools Lighthouse made a number of suggestions:_